 2.2 Facility Development Cycle Misalignment

-A second fundamental constraint arises from the structural mismatch between airline planning horizons and airport construction cycles.
+A second constraint arises from the structural mismatch between airline planning horizons and airport construction cycles.
 Airlines prefer just-in-time delivery of capacity—facilities completed precisely when needed to accommodate demand growth.
 Airports, however, operate within construction cycles of 10-30 years (FAA AC 150/5100-14C) where facilities, once completed, are than current needs.

 Runway systems require 10-15 year development timelines; runway capacity additions are complex and context-dependent, adding 200-1,200 movements at ORD (O'Hare 21 EIS) depending on configuration and airport-specific factors